Skip to main content

 DoD Components should adhere to the following metadata guidance for their learning content as well as other applicable training and education materials:

 • All learning resources and where possible, events (e.g., courses, activities, course offerings) should be tagged with metadata.
-The emerging IEEE P2881 metadata standard should be used when creating learning metadata tags for distributed learning resources and events as it becomes available.
-The IEEE P2881 standard references and therefore reuses many existing metadata standards.
+The emerging LMT standard should be used when creating learning metadata tags for distributed learning resources and events.
+The IEEE P2881 standard references and therefore reuses many existing metadata standards and is extensible, so using it should align to any standards-based current practice.
+An example of an application profile of course metadata is included in the TLA Acquisition Guidance referenced in Section 3.7.

-• Develop a strategy that allows all learning activity metadata to be accessible and interoperable across the DoD.
-Such solutions allow for storage and retrieval of Learning Resources or the metadata records themselves.
+• Develop a strategy allowing all learning activity metadata to be accessible and interoperable across the DoD.
+Such solutions allow for storage and retrieval of Learning Resources, or the metadata records themselves.
 Solutions should also provide the ability to update the metadata at a single point (described in the URI recommendations outlined above in section 4.3.
 Authoring xAPI Enabled Resources - item 6).

-• Consider a metadata strategy that delineates each Learning resource (or events) as having specific properties for the diverse types of learning activities used within an organization to educate and train.
+• Consider a metadata strategy delineating each Learning resource (or events) as having specific properties for the diverse types of learning activities used within an organization to educate and train.
 Learning activity types might include courses, webinars, on-the-job training, virtual classrooms, lectures, or any xAPI activity type.
-Learning activity types may be embodied within a P2881 application profile.
-Each P2881 profile should include only fields specific to that learning activity type (e.g., technical information, contextual data, pointers to other data types collected in an activity).
+Learning activity types may be embodied within an LMT application profile.
+Each profile should include only fields specific to that learning activity type (e.g., technical information, contextual data, pointers to other data types collected in an activity).
 Constraints on metadata properties (e.g., allowed terms, value ranges, etc.) should also be documented in metadata application profiles.

 • Metadata may include additional technical information, contextual data about the delivery of an instance of that Learning resource or event, and pointers to other types of learner data collected within a particular activity.